 If you want to know how, you can read the rest of the story in Ocean of Nectar.)

 We can offset our carbon footprint.
 (I have started offsetting my flights, using this website.)
-We can press our world and industrial leaders into passing essential legislation and investing in sustainable energy, including these 100 companies.
+We can press our world and industrial leaders into investing in sustainable energy, including these 100 companies.
 We can make Ecobricks out of our plastics.
 We can rake the forests (kidding 😉)

 That is just for starters – I know some of you’ll come up with more ideas below.
 And there are more pointers here from people who have been thinking about this for 50 years.
 (In brief: Stop using pesticides.
 Stop with the single use plastic.
 Plant a tree.
 Reduce your footprint.
 Eat less meat.)